 - Amber Kynoch, Assistant Agricultural Fieldman

 The function of the PAC is to review and approve potential projects.
 Potential projects should meet specific criteria, as established by the Brazeau County ALUS PAC.
 For projects to be considered by the PAC, projects should:

-Please be advised that there is the ability for the PAC to modify the eligibility requirements in certain circumstances.
-If you are not certain if your project qualifies, please contact Benjamin Misener, ALUS Program Coordinator to discuss!
+Please be advised the PAC can modify the eligibility requirements in certain circumstances.
+If you are not certain if your project qualifies, please contact the ALUS Program Coordinator to discuss!